 If the fortune is in the follow-up, why do so few RIAs have a defined conversion process in place?
-Firms want to focus on attracting more leads to grow their business; however, one powerful way to increase your revenue is to upgrade your follow-up marketing system and prospect experience.
+Firms want to focus on attracting views and visits (the top of the marketing funnel) to capture more leads to grow their business; however, one powerful way to increase your revenue is to upgrade a key part of your marketing funnel: your follow-up communication system and prospect experience.
 With faster and higher rates of conversion, you can accelerate growth with far less incremental effort.

 *Note: if you do sign up close to everyone, it may be time to assess your pricing.